samuel1109123/0-Pong/README.md

 # 🏓 Pong

+You can view the pretty version of the notes [here](https://jac-cs-game-programming-f21.github.io/Notes/#/0-Pong).

 ## 🎯 Objectives

 - **HTML5 Canvas w/ JS**: This is the programming language that we'll be using throughout the course.
 You should be familiar with the HTML5 `<canvas>` element from Web I.